At this point in your career, you may be looking for a new challenge. You might want to:

 A hallmark of doctoral education is a highly individualized program of study that develops expertise in the core knowledge and methods of the discipline and depth in a selected area of research.
 In addition, programs should prepare graduates with skills in teaching, leadership, mentorship, and interdisciplinary communication.
 Expected outcomes of the PhD program in nursing are delineated in accordance with the AACN (2011) Research- Focused Doctoral Program in Nursing: Pathways to Excellence.
 They are as follows:

 We invite you to join us in this worthy endeavor.
-You will work closely with faculty in the division of nursing and other units across campus during your coursework as well as during your dissertation research.
+You will work closely with faculty in the College of Nursing and Health Sciences and other units across campus during your coursework as well as during your dissertation research.
 This supportive academic community has even resulted in opportunities for Barry students to present and publish their research and scholarship in competitive professional forums.